You don't have to go far to find true winter wilderness, where reality matches the fantasy.

 You can choose between a holiday that is based in one mountain hotel or chalet and one that involves skiing from one bed to the next.
 The latter is usually for those with a bit more experience, and a bit more sense of adventure, staying in wilderness cabins or mountain huts, wearing a backpack to carry your luggage or having it transported by sledge.
 At the end of the day, unless you are an expert, cross country skiing holidays will entail a fair amount of falling and feistiness, so do leave your pride at home.
 Once you have learned to fall, and get yourself up smoothly, still smiling and pride intact, you know that you have definitely moved up a level!
 Leave your modesty at home too by the way, as mixed, naked saunas are often a feature too.
 All part of the adventure.

-More about Cross country skiing
+More Cross country skiing articles

 The cross country skiing season is sometimes different from that of downhill, because it doesn’t rely on snow cannons and resort openings.